unl/UNL_Events/README.md

 7. This misses an empty file that the code looks for.
 Run `touch www/wdn/templates_4.0/includes/wdnResources.html`
 8. You need to compile the stuff.
 First, `npm install less-plugin-clean-css` This dependency is missing for some reason.
 9. Now `make`.
 Your assets should now be compiled.
-10. Set up a database.
-For now we are copying down the live data into a development database.
+10. Set up a database by running `data/20230819-events-schema.sql`.
+This will create the db tables and insert any standard data.
 11. customize config.inc.php and www/.htaccess to your environment.